-September is Hispanic National Heritage month.
-Are you connecting with this important shopper in your in your dairy department?
-Here’s why you should: Hispanics represent 17% of the U.S. population.
-They are the fastest growing ethnic group and will be the largest ethnic group in the U.S. by 2020 and they love milk.
+Every year, September 15th marks the start of Hispanic National Heritage month.
+But, are you making an effort to connect with this important demographic in the dairy industry?
+Here’s why you should: Hispanics represent 17% of the United States population.
+They are the fastest-growing ethnic group and will be the largest ethnic group in the U.S. by 2020 and their diary (milk) consumption is set to increase even more so than the general population in the U.S.

-Through consumer research, gathered by MilkPEP, the Milk Processor Education Program, we have learned Hispanics engage with the three highest utilized social media platforms, YouTube, Facebook and Twitter, at a higher rate than non-Hispanics.
+In the light to better market to the Hispanic milk consumer, consumer research, gathered by MilkPEP, the Milk Processor Education Program, we have learned Hispanics engage the most through three of the most well-known social media platforms, YouTube, Facebook, and Twitter, at a higher rate than other demographics.

-From this research we learned US Hispanics are viewing video on their smartphones nearly double the weekly time spent that of total users and 97% of them are accessing video via mobile.
+We also learned Hispanics Americans are viewing videos on their smartphones nearly double the weekly time spent than of total users and 97% of them are accessing video via mobile.
+Similarly, when searching for information about brands more than oftern they learn about products through their social newsfeeds.

-Facebook recommends using Spanish language to target US Hispanics as language and culture drive engagement.
+Facebook recommends using the Spanish language to target Hispanics living in the U.S. and cultural references to drive engagement.

 The campaign, “Pour More Milk,” is an integrated Hispanic campaign which includes the following: